nvimdev/guard.nvim/README.md

 # guard.nvim

-Async formatting and linting utility for neovim.
+Async formatting and linting utility for neovim `0.10+`.

 ## Features